Ways to keep warm without the worry

 Back to top

-Remember that when you switch companies, your previous supplier will bill you for all of the energy you use until the date you switch.
-Make sure you can afford this before making the change.
+Remember that when you change companies, your previous supplier will charge you for all of the energy you use until the date you switch.
+Make sure you can afford this before making the move.

 If you don't use a mains gas supply